-See below for answers to frequently asked questions regarding Kolbe’s Asynchronous Online courses.
+See below for answers to frequently asked questions regarding Kolbe’s Asynchronous courses.

-Kolbe Academy's Asynchronous Online courses blend online course convenience with the flexibility to tailor workload and pacing to the student's learning style and schedule.
+Kolbe Academy's Asynchronous courses blend online course convenience with the flexibility to tailor workload and pacing to the student's learning style and schedule.
 The student accesses weekly folders on Schoology which contain each week's coursework including reading, recorded content, and self-graded, auto-graded, and teacher-graded assignments.
-School year due dates on assignments are offered for students who start the course at the beginning of each semester's term, however, the Primary Educator may notify the teacher if they would like their student to be excused from the teacher-assigned due dates.
-The student has one year from the stated start date to complete the course.
+School year due dates on assignments are offered for students who start the course in August.
+The Primary Educator may notify the teacher if they would like their student to be excused from the teacher-assigned due dates.
+Students have access to their registered asynchronous courses from August-July of each school year.
+There are no extensions on asynchronous courses.

 Coursework is organized into weekly folders on Schoology.
 Depending on the course, this may include all or some of the following: readings, practice assignments, reflections, discussion boards, weekly homework checks, recitations, assessments, recorded content, etc.

-What is the primary Educator's role in an Asynchronous Online course?
+What is the Primary Educator's role in an Asynchronous course?

 The Primary Educator's role will vary with the age, ability, and academic maturity of the student.
 At the very least, the Primary Educator should ensure that the student is completing work and meeting the self-determined goal for pacing.
 We recommend asking the student the three Cs each week: